This guide will help you get started quickly with the JSON Optimizer.

 Purpose: Provides a fast way to preview atlas pages and regions without performing the heavy unpacking operation.
 Helps validate atlas structure and identify unused regions.

-Socket keys: atlas_project, atlas_in, atlas, json
+Socket keys: atlas_project, atlas_projects, atlas_in, atlas, json

 Atlas Merger